IBM/cics-bundle-maven/samples/bundle-reactor-deploy/README.md

 ## Using the sample
 Clone the sample into your preferred IDE

-Edit the variables in demo-bundle/pom.xml to match the CSD group, CICS Plex, region and bundle definition name.
+Edit the variables in demo-bundle/pom.xml to match the CSD group, CICSplex, region and bundle definition name.

 The project is built as a reactor project.
 By running the parent project's build, all the children will also be built.